 When you use the term ‘doing a Houdini’ you don’t have to explain.
-He’s synonymous with escape.
+It's synonymous with escape.
 Only the most thrilling performers become a verb.
 Houdini, was perhaps the best known escape artist ever.
 The etymology of escape is a union of out and cloak.
 Sometimes magic happens behind the cloak.
-Other times by dramatic sleight of hand swishing to create distraction and ….
-I often say we are living in a revolution of revelation — universally and personally as more and more taboos and truths, corruptions and #metoos are revealed; the journey of our lives reveals more and more of ourselves to ourself.
-And as we ‘out’ ourselves to ourself, we can serve our growth by more fully owning our personal power to offer our gifts in service to the world – more clearly, elegantly and shamelessly.
+Other times by sleight of hand or some drama to create distraction and ….